with alicia gould

 Full Participation sold out.

 Have you wondered how newborn photographers get their subjects to sleep and molded to create awe inspiring images?
 Have you wondered how and why they set up and use the products/gear they do?
 This 4 week course will walk you through everything you need to know to make a newborn session successful.
-You will learn how to find and use natural light, soothe newborns to sleep, and pay attention to the details while posing.
+You will learn how to find the best natural light, create soft studio light, soothe newborns to sleep, and pay attention to the details while posing.
 Instructional videos will show Alicia working through an entire newborn session, starting with selecting a natural light area, setting up in the client’s home, transitioning through poses, and working with families.
 For more information on this course, watch the video promo here.

 4 weeks plus break week